Claire-Fisher/colour-theory-ms1/README.md

 ### Science:

 - Explore further about how we see colour.
 Inform about colours on the spectrum which are invisible to humans (Ultraviolet, infrared).
 Expand on different levels of colour blindness.
-Show examples of how the world looks to people who see colour differently.
+Show examples of how the world looks to people who see colours differently.
 How do other species see colour?
 (E.g. Dogs struggle with green and red, but see yellow and blue clearly.
 Dog toys are commonly blue and yellow for this reason.)

 ### Animations: